TaylorD1982/milestone1/README.md

 <h3>Features Left to Implement</h3>

-I'd like to include another page featuring a list of alll of the band's upcoming shows.
+I'd like to include another page featuring a list of all of the band's upcoming shows.
 This page will include additional information such as maps, prices, times, directions.

 <h2>Technologies Used</h2>